Mediterranean Diet Meal Plan

 Reduces the chances of cardiovascular disease

-The New England Journal of Medicine published that the diet has about 30 per cent capacity to lower the risk of cardiovascular issues like heart attack, stroke, and death (5).
+A study published in the New England Journal of Medicine found that a Mediterranean diet supplemented with either olive oil or nuts resulted in significantly lower risk of cardiovascular events like heart attack, stroke, and death in high-risk individuals (5).

 Another beautiful thing about this eating guide is the healthy fats the foods you consume on this diet are loaded with.
 With the consumption of olive oil and fatty fishes like sardines, mackerel, salmon, herring and albacore tuna, your health is secure.